Almohad architecture

 Almohad architecture corresponds to a period from the 12th to early 13th centuries when the Almohads ruled over the western Maghreb (present-day Morocco and western Algeria) and al-Andalus (a large part of present-day Spain and southern Portugal).
 It was an important phase in the consolidation of a regional Moorish (or western Islamic) architecture shared across these territories, continuing some of the trends of the preceding Almoravid period and of Almoravid architecture.

 General

 Along with the Almoravid period preceding it, the Almohad period is considered one of the most formative stages of Moroccan and Moorish architecture, establishing many of the forms and motifs that were refined in subsequent centuries.
-The main sites of Almohad architecture and art include Fes, Marrakesh, Rabat, and Seville, as well as important mosques in Taza and Tinmel.
+The main sites of Almohad architecture and art include Fez, Marrakesh, Rabat, and Seville, as well as important mosques in Taza and Tinmel.